mandykoh/prism/README.md

 `prism` aims to become a set of utilities for practical colour management and conversion.

-`prism` currently implements encoding/decoding linear colour from sRGB, Adobe RGB, and Pro Photo RGB with optional fast LUT-based conversion, and conversion to and from CIE XYZ and CIE Lab.
+`prism` currently implements encoding/decoding linear colour from sRGB, Adobe RGB, and Pro Photo RGB encodings with optional fast LUT-based conversion, and conversion to and from CIE XYZ and CIE Lab.

 `prism` does not yet support detection/extraction/embedding of tagged colour profiles in images, chromatic adaptation between reference white points, nor conversions between arbitrary ICC profiles.